jeremyclarke2010/dropbox_test/README.md

 ```

 ## Running the program
 From 'dropbox_test' root directory, using below command to run the program either as CLI or Python program.
-The program will do a **one-off** upload job from client to server folder.
 - Run as CLI program
 ```
 ./dist/sync_folder